Simian12/Crowdfunding_ETL/README.md

 All dataframes have been cleaned according to project instructions and "Option 1" was utilized in the code.

-NB: CREATE DATABASE crowdfunding_db; was used to create a new database to run the full crowdfunding_schema.sql file.
-Four CREATE TABLE commands and SELECT * FROM were used to import all data files into tables with constraints noted.
+NB: CREATE DATABASE crowdfunding_db; was used to create a new database in PostgreSQL to run the full crowdfunding_db_schema.sql file.
+Four CREATE TABLE commands and SELECT * FROM were used to import all data files into new tables with constraints noted, alters performed, and an ETL analysis set.